robotframework/robotframework/atest/testdata/parsing/data_formats/rest/sample.rst

    | Variables  | ../resources/variables.py
    | Library    | OperatingSystem | | | | | | | | | | | | | | | |

+.. csv-table:: cannot and should not be parsed
+   :file: not/a/real/path.csv

-The following are non-standard docutils directives, and we should ignore errors when parsing this.
+The following are non-standard docutils directives and no errors should arise when parsing this.

-Testing also a :term:`test` as it should generate an error.
+Testing also a :term:`test` as it should not generate an error.

 .. highlight:: robotframework